sstsimulator/sst-macro/docs/manual/manual.md

-#### 3.6.1: Packet<a name="subsec:tutorial:packet"></a>

-The packet model is the simplest and most intuitive of the congestion models for simulating network traffic.
+*Packet* \label{subsec:tutorial:packet} The packet model is the simplest and most intuitive of the congestion models for simulating network traffic.
 The physics correspond naturally to a real machine: messages are broken into small chunks (packets) and routed individually through the network.
 When two messages compete for the same channel (Figure [10](#fig:tutorial:congestion)A), arbitration occurs at regular intervals to select which packet has access.
 Packets that lose arbitration are delayed, leading to network congestion.
 In SST-macro, the packet model is still coarse-grained.
 In a real machine, packet sizes can be very small (100 B).
 Additionally, arbitration can happen on flits (flow control units), an even smaller unit than the packet.
 Flit-level arbitration or even 100B packet arbitration is far too fine-grained to do system-level simulation.
 While packet size is tunable in SST-macro, the simulator is designed for coarse-grained packet sizes of 1 KB to 8 KB.
 The same flow control (routing, arbitration, congestion avoidance) is performed on coarse-grained packets, but some accuracy is lost.

 The coarse-grained packet model has two main sources of error.
 First, coarse-grained packets systematically overestimate (de)serialization latency.
 Before a packet can be forwarded to its next destination, it must be completely deserialized off the network link into a buffer.
 In a real machine, data can be forwarded on a flit-by-flit basis, efficiently pipelining packets.
 Flits that would send in a real system are artificially delayed until the rest of the coarse-grained packet arrives.
 Second, coarse-grained packets exclusively reserve network links for the entire length of the packet.
 In a real machine, two packets could multiplex across a link on a flit-by-flit basis.